 Regardless of the vast variety of exciting breeds alive today, all chickens belong to the same subspecies, Gallus gallus domesticus, which originated in Asia.
-More recent breeds have been developed either exclusively for meat or egg production.
-This modern trait is contrary to requirements in the distant past where breeds with all-round qualities were economically preferred.
-Adil believes in conserving the ways of our ancestors, thus favouring the Light Sussex Chicken.
+Newer breeds have been developed either exclusively for meat or egg production.
+This modern trait is contrary to requirements in the distant past, where breeds with all-round qualities were economically preferred.
+Adil believes in conserving the ways of our predecessors, thus favouring the Light Sussex Chicken.

-Unlike the Dorking Chicken which is Italian, the Light Sussex chicken was developed a couple of millennia ago in Sussex.
+Unlike the Dorking Chicken which is Italian, the Light Sussex chicken was developed a couple of millennia ago in the south of England.
 This British breed is thought to have been bred from the Silver-Grey Dorking along with the Brahma and the Cochin breeds, although its exact history and genetic make-up is uncertain.
-They are mostly with some black colour around their necks, with hens typically weighing 3.2 kg and cockerels typically weighing 4.1 kg.
+They are mostly white with some black colour around their necks, with hens typically weighing 3.2 kg and cockerels typically weighing 4.1 kg.
 They produce tinted eggs.
-Adil loves it and so do many others, making it one of the most widely kept breeds in the country.
+Adil loves them and so do many others, making them one of the most widely kept breeds in the country.

 A light sussex hen is smaller than her male counterpart